petermatts/petermatts/README.md

 ## Fun Facts/More about me

-Did you know that on windows the keyboard short cut `ctrl+alt+shift+windows+L` automattically takes you to LinkedIn in your browser?
+- Did you know that on windows the keyboard short cut `ctrl+alt+shift+windows+L` automattically takes you to LinkedIn in your browser?

+- Did you know that Desmos uses Latex?
+So you can copy a raw Latex formula into desmos without needing to retype the whole thing.

-More coming soon
+- More coming soon

 ## GitHub Data